 If you’re a fan of freebies like I am, did you know there are a TON of freebie resources out there that are giving away great products, both good (and bad)?

-Aside from the freebie posts I wrote about the past (free stickers, free calendars, free makeup, free clothes, birthday freebies), I wanted to talk about other resources, aside from LushDollar, of course, that could be of benefit you.
+Aside from the freebie posts I wrote about in the past (free stickers, free calendars, free makeup, free clothes, birthday freebies), I wanted to talk about other resources, aside from LushDollar, of course, that could be of benefit you.

 No, I’m not talking about a free pen or a brochure, either.
 I’m talking about winning HUGE prizes or getting free samples by simply offering your email address.
+These are some of the best websites to get free stuff.

 With some of these websites, you may be asked to offer your opinion in exchange for a product, whereas other resources I list simply give away great products just for filling out a form.
 It’s really going to vary, so just be sure to pay close attention to my description to know what the website is all about.